 By Venkkat Ramanan

-Venkkat Ramanan FCMA, CGMA is the Regional Vice-President – Asia-Pacific, The Association of International Certified Professional Accountants
+Venkkat Ramanan is Regional Vice-President – Asia Pacific at the Association of International Certified Professional Accountants (AICPA).